 As New Zealand’s central bank, Māori values are part of our national identity – how we see ourselves and how we are viewed by the world.
 Similar to the state sector but also using our own operational independence, we acknowledge Te Tiriti and our commitment to Te Ao Māori in our own unique way.
-We aim to reflect the Treaty principles of partnership, protection, and participation within the core tenants of our strategy.

 Through our Te Ao Māori strategy, launched in 2018, we are building understanding and embracing our history and heritage.
 We are doing this in 2 main ways: